Sunday, February 22, 2026

 With speeds up to of 450 m/minute and maximum web width of 1300 mm, Cerutti R-982 has operational controls at each station.
 “It is a new generation rotogravure press led by ELS technology,” said Mehra.
 “By perfect integration of advanced electronics and ergonomically designed mechanical components, the press is designed to deliver optimum performance, better operational ease, faster print register response, higher productivity, better print quality, less waste, optimizing ink solvent and energy consumption, faster job changeover etc.”

-The press allows full process control for the drying operation to reduce energy consumption and avoids solvent retention in the printed substrates.
-“The press comes with innovative high efficient drying system which allows to achieve better heat and mass transfer by switching from the standard nozzle to arrays of circular impinging jets 3D holes on the printed side and 2D holes on the backside of the web,” concluded Mehra.
+The press allows full process control for the drying operation to reduce energy consumption and avoid solvent retention in the printed substrates.
+“The press comes with an innovative, highly efficient drying system, which allows to achieve better heat and mass transfer by switching from the standard nozzle to arrays of circular impinging jets 3D holes on the printed side and 2D holes on the backside of the web,” concluded Mehra.

 Manash Das